Structural Engineering Insight for Architects

 -

 Structural engineers collaborate closely with architects to ensure the safety, functionality, and efficiency of building design.
-Structural engineers bring their technical expertise in the design and analysis of structural elements such as foundations, beams, columns, and roofs to the architect's creative vision, providing valuable insights into how to make the building better.
+Structural engineers bring their technical expertise in the design and analysis of structural elements such as foundations, beams, columns, walls, floors and roofs to the architect's creative vision, providing valuable insights into how to make the building better.
+Structural engineers can assess different building plan layouts and structural systems and materials to propose several solutions to the architect and together select the most appropriate solution.
+They consider gravity and lateral load resisting structural systems.
+For example, they can provide recommendations on building materials, such as steel, concrete, masonry or timber, which will ensure the structure meets the building code and the owner’s design loads while meeting the architectural intent.

 -

 While all structural engineers have similar training and qualifications, different types of structures require different areas of expertise.
 For example, a structural engineer who has designed a stadium may not have experience designing houses, and vice versa.
 Therefore, it's important to hire a structural engineer with relevant experience for your specific project.
+Ask your structural engineer to provide qualifications and example projects similar to the project you are designing.

 -